Last Update: 2/4/19

 In addition to access, the condominium association has other powers as well: its Board of Directors is in charge of the overall condominium finances (collecting and recording condo fees and assessments; paying condo expenses; etc.); as well as the collection of past due fees and assessments; foreclosing on condos; maintaining the property; and making sure that all the unit owners are abiding by the condominium’s rules and regulations (along with its Articles of Incorporation, ByLaws, etc.).

-Conflicts Between Unit Owners and Condo Associations: When Lawsuits Are Filed
+Conflicts Between Unit Owners and Condo Associations: That’s When Condominium Lawsuits Are Filed!

 Understandably, friction occurs in the dealings between unit owners and their Condo Boards quite often.
 These controversies can escalate to a point where one or the other combatants decides to hire a lawyer.
 At this juncture, it’s hoped that negotiations can resolve the dispute and settle things to an amicable conclusion.